Hollingbourne railway station

 Hollingbourne railway station serves Hollingbourne in Kent, England.
 It was opened in 1884 and is 45 mi 2 chain down the line from London Victoria.

 The station, and all trains serving it, is operated by Southeastern.

 History

 Hollingbourne station opened on 1 July 1884 as part of the London, Chatham and Dover Railway's extension of the line from Maidstone to Ashford West.
 The goods yard was on the up side.
 It comprises five sidings, one of which served a goods shed and another served a cattle dock.
 Freight facilities were withdrawn on 15 May 1961.
 The signal box closed on 14 April 1984.

+The station is unstaffed, the main building however contains a small café.